huskyroboticsteam/Simulator/README.md

 ### Parameters
 - `motor` - the name of the motor
 - `power` - the current power of the motor, or `null` if unavailable
-- `position` - the current position of the motor in degrees, or `null` if unavailable
+- `position` - the current position of the motor in millidegrees, or `null` if unavailable

-## Motor Limit Switch Report
+## Motor Limit Switch Alert
 ### Description
 Sent from the simulator to inform the rover server that a motor has triggered its limit switch.

 ### Syntax
 ```
 {
-  type: "simMotorLimitSwitchReport",
+  type: "simLimitSwitchAlert",
-  motor: string
+  motor: string,
+  limit: "minimum" | "maximum"
 }
 ```